 - Add the Service Credit rate plan to the subscription on the accounts you want to credit.
 At this time, you can change the amount or quantity.

 - Either wait for the next billing cycle to pick up the credit or generate an invoice immediately.
-If you want to have the credit apply to the next bill, the best practice is to have it generate on the next normally scheduled invoice.
+If you want the credit applied to the next bill, the best practice is to generate it on the next normally scheduled invoice.
 This is the more streamlined approach.

 - If the credit needs to be generated immediately, execute a bill run for the accounts for one-time charges only.

 - Transfer the negative charge to the credit balance on the account.